-Shannon has worked in fundraising and non-profit management for the past 25 years and has helped raise millions of dollars for non-profit organizations such as The Ronald McDonald House, Union Mission, the American Cancer Society and Georgia Southern University.
+Shannon has worked in fundraising and non-profit management for the past 27 years and has helped raise millions of dollars for non-profit organizations such as The Ronald McDonald House, Union Mission, the American Cancer Society, and Georgia Southern University.
 Her work passions include strategic planning, board development and finding ways to marry tried-and-true fundraising strategies with innovation.

-Shannon earned her undergraduate degree from Minot State University and has been in and around the Savannah area for nearly 25 years.
-She has two children - Ben, a freshman at Kennesaw State University, and Sophie, a junior at Georgia Southern Armstrong Campus.
-Shannon is a fitness enthusiast and likes to run, bike, swim, paddle board, and just about anything else she can do outside.
+Shannon earned her undergraduate degree from Minot State University and has been in and around the Savannah area for nearly 27 years.
+She has two children - Ben, a sophomore at Kennesaw State University, and Sophie, a junior at Georgia Southern Armstrong Campus.
+She is married to Jason and has four stepdaughters ranging in ages from 13-25.
+Shannon is a fitness enthusiast and likes to strength train, swim, paddleboard, and do just about anything else she can do to be active and/or outside.

-Jenn has 3 great children, aged 25, 21 and 16.
+Jenn has 3 great children, aged 26, 22 and 17.
 She enjoys spending her free time with them and their various activities and families.
 When she gets time to herself, she enjoys reading, relaxing, and raising backyard chickens.
-Jenn is always looking for more ways to grow both personally and professionally; her future plans include pursuing a degree in psychology.
+Jenn is always looking for more ways to grow both personally and professionally and is excited to see where life takes her next!

-Willie comes to CEMCS to fill this newly-created position after having served as a Job Coach in the SCCPSS for more than 20 years, where was responsible for job placement and training for high school students with special needs.
-He hopes to combine his experience in education with his skills and interests in building, gardening and handiwork and help the school continue to improve its facilities and campus.
+Willie joined the CEMCS Facilities Department after having served as a Job Coach in the SCCPSS for more than 20 years, where was responsible for job placement and training for high school students with special needs.
+He combines his experience in education with his skills and interests in building, gardening and handiwork in order to help the school continue to improve its facilities and campus.

 Willie was born and raised in Statesboro, GA.
 After high school, he served as a Unit Supply Specialist in the US Army and then attended Armstrong State University in Information Technology.
-He is looking forward to joining the Green Team here at CEMCS and expanding opportunities in the garden with hydroponics and possibly a greenhouse.
+He also serves as Chair of the school’s Green Team and is looking forward to expanding opportunities in the garden with hydroponics and a greenhouse.